tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 As discussed in {{use-cases}}, there are use cases where multiple clients or multiple servers share a PSK.
 In such cases, TLS only authenticates the entire group.
 Not only can a compromised group member impersonate another group member, but a malicious non-member can reroute handshakes between honest group members to connect them in unintended ways.
-A naïve sharing of PSKs, even assuming only honest but curious participants know the key, does not enforce any of these properties, bar one.
+A naïve sharing of PSKs, even assuming only honest but curious participants know the key, can violate all these properties, bar one.
 Endpoint Identity Protection holds vacuously, because the client and server do not use certificates in PSK mode.
 (This is not true with use of the "tls_cert_with_extern_psk" extension
 {{?I-D.ietf-tls-tls13-cert-with-extern-psk}}.)

 In the following sub-sections, we list attacks that demonstrate violations of these properties when the fundamental PSK assumption does not hold.
-This list is not exhaustive, but merely highlights a number of potential pitfalls.

 ### Redirection (Selfie-style)